davidvdev/responsive-web-design-exercise/README.md

   <img src="https://i.imgur.com/1d3F76a.jpg" width=600>
 </p>

-This viewport `meta` tag is so important, that VS Code has been adding it automatically in the HTML boilerplate.
+This viewport **meta** tag is so important, that all editors have been adding it automatically as part of the HTML boilerplate.

 The following should look familiar...